NitishMutha/Kaggle-home-depot-challenge/readme.md

 **Output:**
 `vectorised_features_final.csv`: Extracted features from the dataset.
 Can be used by RankLib as input
 `features_alldata.csv`: Dump of all processed data from the feature_extractor.
 To be used for Tree based methods.
-`feature_train.txt`: A ranklib format train feature file.
+`feature_train_ranklib.txt`: A ranklib format train feature file.
 To be used to run training on RankLib methods.
-`feature_test.txt`: A ranklib format test feature file.
+`feature_test_ranklib.txt`: A ranklib format test feature file.
 To be used to run tests on RankLib methods.

 __Note: Due to github file upload restrictions, we cannot upload any file above 100Mb.
 Hence before executing the code please extract the compressed `productDescription.zip` and `attributes.zip` under `data` folder which are required by the `feature_extractor.py` to run without any errors.__